ocd-scm/ocd-meta/README.md

  * History of all deployed versions of all applications with the ability to rollback to prior versions.
  * History of all configuration with each environment with the ability to rollback to prior versions.

 OCD uses high level [OKD](https://www.okd.io) container build features, Helm charts, command-line tools and [adnanh/webhook](https://github.com/adnanh/webhook).
-This means that OCD is a minimal set of simple bash scripts that together deliver "application infrastructure as code" with complete git driven automation.
+It is implimented as a minimal set of simple bash scripts that together deliver "application infrastructure as code" with complete git driven automation.

 ## Support Versions

 We test on:

  * Minishift with Openshift v3.9.0 because the minishift helm addon is broken with OpenShift 3.10 and 3.11
  * *Coming soon* Openshift Online Pro (which periodiclaly updates which OCP it is running)

 See the wiki for more details.